ysmood/nofs/doc/readme.tpl.md

 ###
-# Compile files from on place to another.
+# Compile files from one place to another.
 ###
 fs.mapDirP 'from', 'to', (src, dest) ->
     fs.readFileP(src, 'utf8').then (str) ->